brajeshwar/brajeshwar.github.io/_posts/2004/2004-11-23-microsoft-uses-pirated-software.md

----
-layout: post
-title: Microsoft Uses Pirated Software
+# Microsoft Uses Pirated Software
----

 > Members of a former software cracking group have discovered that audio files created with one of its cracked programs are distributed with each copy of the Windows XP.